-Options, SAR's restricted stock and other awards under the 1990 Plan may be granted to individuals who are then officers or other employees of the Company or any of its present or future subsidiaries (as defined in Section 425 of the Code) and who are determined by the Committee to be key employees.
-Approximately 210 officers and other employees are eligible to participate in the 1990 Plan.
-More than one option, SAR, restricted stock grant or other award may be granted to a key employee, but the aggregate fair market value (determined at the time of grant) of shares with respect to which an Incentive Stock Option is first exercisable by an optionee during any calendar year cannot exceed \$100,000.
+Options, SAR's, restricted stock and other awards under the 1990 Plan may be granted to individuals who are then officers or other employees of the Company or any of its present or future subsidiaries (as defined in Section 425 of the Code) and who are determined by the Committee to be key employees.
+Approximately 480 officers and other employees are eligible to participate in the 1990 Plan.
+More than one option, SAR, restricted stock grant or other award may be granted to a key employee, but the aggregate fair market value (determined at the time of grant) of shares with respect to which an Incentive Stock Option is first exercisable by an optionee during any calendar year cannot exceed \$100,000, and the Committee may not grant options to any optionee during any calendar year covering more than 200,000 shares.